Creating an Actionable Problem Statement

 Purpose Of the Guide

-The guide will take you through creation of an actionable problem statement in order to generate a greater quantity and higher quality solutions when you start generating ideas during ideation sessions.
+This guide will take you through how to create an actionable problem statement in order to generate a greater quantity and higher quality solutions when you start generating ideas during ideation sessions.

 In the define stage, you should end up creating an actionable problem statement which is commonly known as the point of view (POV) in design thinking.
-You should always base your point Of view on a deeper understanding of your specific users, their needs and your most essential insights about them.
+Base your point Of view on a deeper understanding of your specific users, their needs, and your most essential insights about them.

-Here, you’ll also learn to frame and open up your Point Of View, which is the axis that Design Thinking revolves around – a challenge well-framed is half solved.
+Here, you will also learn to frame and open up your point of view, which is the axis that design thinking revolves around – a challenge well-framed is half solved.

 Work to express the insights developed through the synthesis of your gathered information.

 2. Write Your Definitions Into a Point of View Template